All Episodes

 We'll have details of all this as the program unfolds further today.

-Uh but the the pundits, who are uh frankly rarely right, were talking not long ago about Hillary's flawless campaign.
+But the pundits, who are frankly rarely right, were talking not long ago about Hillary's flawless campaign just last week.

-They were they were marveling as they do at anything the Clintons do.
+They were marveling, as they do at anything the Clintons do.

 But she's got problems on all fronts.

-She's not necessarily uh these problems not deadly, but they are worrisome for her, and she didn't expect to have any worries in the race, and she's reacting in such a way that the drive-by is a little concerned here that she's overreacting and acting like uh she's down by double digits in some of these states when she's not.
+And she's reacting in such a way that the drive-by is a little concerned here that she's overreacting and acting like she's down by double digits in some of these states when she's not.

-This is why I I I if Obama, folks, it's it's just sitting there for Howard Wolfson to go out there and say that Obama's pack is a slush fund, what's the Clinton library?
+For Howard Wolfson to go out there and say that Obama's PAC is a slush fund, what's the Clinton library?

 What's Media Matters for America?

-And so she she's run around and his uh her campaign advisor says that Obama's pack is a slush fund.
+Her campaign advisor says that Obama's PAC is a slush fund.

-She got a pack too, called Hill Pack.
+She got a PAC, too, called Hill PAC.

 All he's got to do is come back and say, I can't believe that the leader of slush funds is accusing me of having one.